Alexander-Heinz/alexander-heinz.github.io/_posts/2023-10-03-what-I-have-been-up-to.md

 Second, I can not show projects here that are too similar to the things I do at work.

-But most importantly, most of the time I rather spend my free time doing things that seriously relax me, and spend my time getting the physical exercise I feel I need.
+But most importantly, most of the time I rather spend my free time doing things that seriously relax me, like going to a spa, and spend my time getting the physical exercise I feel I need for my health and wellbeing.

-Anyway, I promised myself to contribute a little bit more to this blog, at least in wintertime
+Anyway, I promised myself to contribute a little bit more to this blog, at least in wintertime.

-At my job, I've had various different projects that involved data analysis for clients in the FMCG industry.
+Let me tell you a bit about my job: At my job, I've had various different projects that involved data analysis for clients in the FMCG industry.

-In the beginning, I worked on NLP projects analyzing short comments from social media and used topic modeling algorithms to attribute topics to short text comments, and sentiment analysis to classify the comments in positive / negative / neutral sentiment.
+I started there as an intern.
+I worked on NLP projects analyzing short comments from social media and used topic modeling algorithms to attribute topics to short text comments, and sentiment analysis to classify the comments in positive / negative / neutral sentiment.

 I also did some trials with the google vision API to classify images from social media into different categories.

-This was both during my internship.
-But then, there was my thesis.
+Then, there was my thesis.
 I administered a survey questionnaire to German shoppers to capture their response to novel food products and then used Bayesian Methods and some fancy regression methods to crystallize the most important factors influencing food product success.

 When I started working full time, my projects kind of changed.